 The Illinois School of Architecture maintains some of the most active student organizations of any architecture program in the country.
 Through participation in these organizations, students enrich and enhance their academic experience.
 Every year student organizations organize an impressive range of programming including portfolio workshops, office visits, short technology classes, and an annual open house.
 Students actively participate in the governance of the school through the Architecture Student Advisory Council.

 Alpha Rho Chi is a national co-educational fraternity that caters to students in architecture and the allied arts.
 This professional/social organization was founded in 1914 through the joint effort of students at the University of Illinois at Urbana-Champaign and the University of Michigan at Ann Arbor.
-The Illinois Anthemios chapter is one of the strongest of the thirteen active chapters.
+The Illinois Anthemios chapter is one of the strongest of the 32 active chapters.
 With an expanding membership and devoted active members, the chapter and chapter house are experiencing constant improvement and renovation.

 The chapter house, which appears on the National Register of Historic Places, represents the ideals of the Arts and Crafts movement.
 Built between 1927 and 1931 by Joseph William Royer, it is modeled after the famous Red House in Bexley Heath, England.
 The exterior is ornamented with various colors and textures of brick, and the clay roofing tiles strengthen the house’s handcrafted theme.